210927-UTA-SH-Java-React-EM/EthansNotesAndExamples/WeekSix/WeekSixDay1.md

 ## Interfaces of Hibernate

-Configurable (Class): represents a configuration or properties file for hibernate.
+Configuration (Class): represents a configuration or properties file for hibernate.
 Created once during application initialization.
 - It is used to create the SessionFactory
 - The configure() method load mapping and properties from the hibernate.cfg.xml
 - addAnnotatedClass() method is used to specify an entity class